-This arugula pesto pizza can come together very quickly, and even quicker if you make all of the toppings the day before.
+This arugula pesto pizza can come together very quickly, and even quicker if you make the toppings the day before.
 Start by making the arugula pesto.
-Pesto is an Italian sauce originally made from basil, pine nuts, parmesan or grana padana, garlic, and olive oil.
-You can find many variations of this amazing condiment, swapping out the basil for other herbs and the nuts for pistachios, walnuts, almonds, you name it.
+Normally you use basil, pine nuts, parmesan or grana padana, garlic, and olive oil to make pasta.
+Nowadays, you can find many variations of this amazing condiment, swapping out the basil for other herbs and the nuts for pistachios, walnuts, almonds, you name it.
 I decided to make an arugula pesto because I love fresh arugula on top of my pizzas.
 Blend together all of the ingredients for the pesto until smooth and season with salt and pepper.
-One note I should make is to toast the almonds before adding it.
+One note I should make is to toast the almonds before adding them.
 Toasted nuts taste infinitely better than raw nuts because the natural oils are released and the flavor of the nut is enhanced.

 I prepared the sourdough pizza dough from my previous post but a regular pizza dough will also work.
 You can also skip the hassle and buy premade pizza dough because sometimes you just don't have the time right, am I right?

 Use your fingers to roll out the pizza dough into a 12-inch circle.
 Do not use a rolling pin or you will pop all the lovely air bubbles inside the dough!
-Spread the pesto on top followed by the broccolini, potatoes, and parmesan.
+Spread the pesto on top followed by the mozzarella, broccolini, potatoes, and parmesan.
 Season with salt, pepper, and red chili flakes.
 Bake in the oven at the highest temperature until the pizza is browned and bubbly.
-If your oven can reach 550 degrees F, I do recommend baking it at the higher temperature.
+If your oven can reach 550 or 525 degrees F, I do recommend baking it at a higher temperature.
 Pizza ovens are typically 800 degrees Fahrenheit so we want to try to get as close to that as possible, even if it's only 550 degrees F.